Heavy vehicles in Italy: the implementation of the AFIR Regulation

 Matteo Gizzi, Head of Market Intelligence

-Mario Spagnoli, Head of sustainable mobility
+Mario Spagnoli, Head of Sustainable Mobility - GSE

 New spaces, new horizons: the challenges for the freight transport chain